osdc/blog/src/pages/my-hacktober-experience/index.md

 I quickly went through the list and found some easy projects then and there only.
 I started working on the projects and finished them as quickly as I could.
-Having made four PRs, I was quite content and satisfied but I never knew that it's not as easy as it seems.
+Having made four PRs, I was quite contented and satisfied but I never knew that it's not as easy as it seems.
 In the greed of completing the challenge and claiming my t-shirt, I had made one useless PR and it was